-On 3rd April 2020, two linked documents were issued: Covid-19 Guidance: Clinical Advice91 and COVID-19 Guidance: Ethical Advice and Support Framework.92 These were particularly concerned with the risk that the need for healthcare resource may exceed what was required, and that 'changes to healthcare delivery and scope may be necessary,'93 presumably meaning that there may need to be a more restrictive prioritisation of access to critical care and particular treatments such as ventilators.
+On 3rd April 2020, two linked documents were issued: 'Covid-19 Guidance: Clinical Advice' (footnote 91) and 'COVID-19 Guidance: Ethical Advice and Support Framework' (footnote 92).
+These were particularly concerned with the risk that the need for healthcare resource may exceed what was required, and that 'changes to healthcare delivery and scope may be necessary' (footnote 93), presumably meaning that there may need to be a more restrictive prioritisation of access to critical care and particular treatments such as ventilators.

-The Ethical Advice and Support Framework referred to the Clinical Advice, which it asserted was 'both clinically sound and on firm moral ground.'
-However, for 'a small number of complex situations in which additional ethical advice and support may be useful', it called for each Health Board in Scotland to establish an ethical advice and support group, and stated that a national ethical advice and support group would be established to offer
+The 'Ethical Advice and Support Framework' referred to the 'Clinical Advice', which it asserted was 'both clinically sound and on firm moral ground' (footnote 94).
+However, for 'a small number of complex situations in which additional ethical advice and support may be useful', it called for each Health Board in Scotland to establish an ethical advice and support group, and stated that a national ethical advice and support group would be established to offer advice and support to local groups, as well as to consider national ethical issues and to offer advice.